dlang-tour/english/basics/loops.md

 import std.stdio;

 /*
-Computes the average of an array.
+Computes the average of the elements of an array.
 */
 double average(int[] array) {
     // The property .empty for arrays isn't